-Every time I am reading, I cannot stop comparing other people’s work with mine.
-But how I do that is paying attention to the way they are knitting their set of concepts.
+Every time I am reading something, I cannot stop comparing my way of writing with other people’s work.
+But how I do that is paying special attention to the way how they are knitting their set of concepts.
 I always find interesting the fluency the rest of the word has for using theoretical notions.
 The confidence they have for naming things is something I won’t ever have.

 Where others have security, I have uncertainties.
 I am always having doubts about substantives: the act of stabilizing something is a complex task that requires a lot of work.
 For instance, It has to be a previous activity based on decomposing that element I want to name.
 That decomposition is a descriptive exercise of following the trajectories of the things that are constituting my main object.
 A market, for giving an example.

 There is a Sunday flea market in Berlin I used to go regularly.
 The market is a temporal structure made by a park —Mauerpark—, tents, buyers, sellers, food, official permissions, an administrative staff, and a lot of products from many parts of the world.

 One day a friend from Turkey came to visit me.
 We decided to go to the market to spend some time there.
 Walking around we found a stand of Turkish desserts.
 My friend was not quite sure about the authenticity of those sweeties, and we decided to buy some baklavas for testing it.